mkuznets/upsp/README.md

 CancelPayment(id PaymentId, version string) (*CancelPaymentResponse, error)
 ```

+All mutation operations are idempotent:

+* `CreatePayment` is deduplicated based on the payment ID.
-Each payment mutation has a `version` argument.
-The version is a UUIDv4 that is stored on the payment and regenerated on
+* Updated and transitions are deduplicated via the `version` argument.
+The version is a UUIDv4 that is stored on the
+  payment and regenerated on
   each payment mutation.
 If the version provided in the operation argument does not match the current
   one, the operation fails.
-This forces the consumer to reload the payments to avoid stale updates.

 ### Test Cards